200320032003/Microwave-Splashkit/microwave_tutorial.md

 - Start and Stop buttons
 - Controls using keyboard keys

-By the end, you will understand how to draw shapes, add text, and handle user input with SplashKit in C#, while applying **encapsulation** - a core concept of object-oriented programming.
+By the end you will know how to make shapes put in text and handle controls in SplashKit using C# while also using encapsulation which is a main idea in OOP
 ---

 ## Understanding Encapsulation